mchesler613/django_adventures/oauth2_web_application_integration_with_github_and_oauthlib.md

 ## Logout View

 The logout view should log the current authenticated user out of the Django app.
-Its name should not be the same as the Django `logout()` function, otherwise the app will crash due to stack overflow.
+Its name should not be the same as the Django `logout()` function, otherwise the app will crash due to infinite recursion and stack overflow.

 The view can display a confirmation message that the user has been logged out and render a home page.
 For example: